AValsamis/ports-service/README.md

 ## Additional Notes
 - The application is designed to gracefully handle termination signals to ensure proper shutdown.
-- The in-memory database used for storage has limited capacity (200MB RAM).
-If the JSON file exceeds this capacity, the application may not be able to load all the ports.
+- The Redis database used for storage provides persistence, scalability, concurrency support, and efficient memory management, making it suitable for managing large port datasets.